Our Verdict

 Our Analysis and Test Results

-The Beats Studio Buds + fit a niche in the market for affordable noise-cancelling earbuds, but unless you're a Beats loyalist, it might be worth saving up a little for other options that do it all better.
+The Beats Studio Buds + fit a niche in the market for affordable noise-cancelling earbuds, but unless you're a Beats loyalist, it might be worth saving up a better contender.

 Sound Quality